greenboxal/doggohub/doc/integration/oauth_provider.md

 ---

-As you can see, the default scope `api` is used, which is the only scope that GitLab supports so far.
+As you can see, the default scope `api` is used, which is the only scope that DoggoHub supports so far.
 At any time you can revoke any access by just clicking **Revoke**.

 [oauth]: http://oauth.net/2/ "OAuth website"